SmailG/ui-designer-power/README.md

 ### Convert Design to Code
 ```
+# Option 1: Using a file path
+@ui-designer-power convert ./designs/homepage.png to React components using Tailwind CSS

+# Option 2: Attach an image
 @ui-designer-power convert this design screenshot to React components using Tailwind CSS
 [attach screenshot]
 ```

 ### Analyze Design Accessibility
 ```
+# Option 1: Using a file path
+@ui-designer-power analyze ./designs/dashboard.png for WCAG compliance

+# Option 2: Attach an image
 @ui-designer-power analyze this design for WCAG compliance
 [attach screenshot]
 ```